-Here’s something that you should know if you are planning on borrowing money to pay for college—you are not necessarily stuck with the interest rate that you are offered at the time of taking the loan.
+Here’s something that you should know if you are planning on borrowing money to pay for college—you’re not necessarily stuck with the interest rate that you are offered at the time of taking the loan.
 When you take out a student loan, don’t just resign yourself to the rate that you borrowed at.
-Not only are there things you can do to qualify for lower interest rates on your existing loans, but you can also apply for new lower loan rates.
+There things you can do to qualify for lower interest rates on your existing loans.
+And you can also apply for new, lower loan rates.

 There are three things you can do to lower the interest rate on your existing student loans.